alazad214/styled_button/README.md

 # styled_button

-A customizable Flutter package for creating beautiful, ready-to-use social login buttons with provider icons.
+A highly customizable Flutter package for creating elegant and reusable social login buttons with built-in icon support for popular authentication providers.

 ## 🚀 Installation